Yaxley, Suffolk, St Mary's Church

 The porch was a gift of the Yaxley family in about AD 1480 and rises as high as the nave eaves.
 The outer arch is decorated with carved figures including St Blaise atop a monster, and Hercules battling the Nemean lion.
 Look for figures of small dogs carved around the arch spandrels.
 Over the arch is a frieze of panels with coronets and the repeated initial 'M', for the Virgin Mary, to whom the church is dedicated.

 The chancel was rebuilt and a south porch added in 1868.
-At the west end of the nave is a striking 14th century tower, curiously lacking an entrance door.
+At the west end of the nave is a striking 14th-century tower, curiously lacking an entrance door.

 The Sexton's Wheel

 One of the most interesting historic features of the church is a 'sexton's wheel' over the south door.
 The wheel was rotated by pulling a string so it would spin to indicate which of the feasts of the Virgin Mary a penitent should fast.
-No one knows exactly how they it was used, but it seems likely that each string indicated one day of the Marian feast days.
-A parishioner would grab for one of the strings dangling from each section of the wheel, and whichver string they grabbed, that was the day they began their fast.
+No one knows exactly how it was used, but it seems likely that each string indicated one day of the Marian feast days.
+A parishioner would grab for one of the strings dangling from each section of the wheel, and whichever string they grabbed, that was the day they began their fast.

 Think of it as a medieval version of a spin indicator on modern board games; a way of randomly picking one of several options.
 It looks rather like an extremely complex clock face, with overlaid rings of iron pointers and section dividers.
 There is only one other sexton's wheel in existence in England, and other is just 10 miles north, across the Norfolk border, at Long Stratton.